Your free business.com+ membership unlocks exclusive tech deals and advisor support

 3. Xero

-Xero is a New Zealand-based company with over 4 million subscribers.
-Its accounting software is designed for small businesses but includes comprehensive features that make it more versatile.
+Xero is a New Zealand-based accounting software company with over 4.6 million subscribers worldwide.
+Its accounting solution is built for small businesses but comes packed with comprehensive features that make it a genuinely versatile platform.

-As we note in our detailed Xero review, all Xero controls and tools — including inventory management, invoicing, payroll software and billing functions — are accessible from an intuitive dashboard, making the platform exceptionally easy to navigate.
+As we note in our detailed Xero review, all Xero controls and tools — including inventory management, invoicing, billing tools and payroll integrations in supported markets — are accessible from an intuitive dashboard, making the platform especially easy to navigate.

-Xero offers mobile apps for iOS and Android, as well as a desktop app, so you can access the software across all your devices.
-New customers also get a 30-day free trial.
+Xero offers mobile apps for iOS and Android, and new customers get a 30-day free trial.

 Key features of Xero